 Both HubSpot and Infusionsoft are run and staffed by passionate, motivated professionals who are committed to helping entrepreneurs grow and I like what I've seen and experienced with both.

-Affordability / ROI - I've touched on this a bit and will offer more insight below but you are looking at coming up with at least $3,000 up front for HubSpot and you could easily get into the $15,000 to $22,000 range for your first year of HubSpot ownership, with most paid up front.
+Affordability / ROI - I've touched on this a bit and will offer more insight below but you are looking at coming up with at least $2,000 up front for HubSpot and you could easily get into the $15,000 to $22,000 range for your first year of HubSpot ownership.

 So if Infusionsoft offers exactly what you need right out of the box with no customization, it is obviously more affordable.
 (I've used it to build a half-million dollar business with no employees, no sales staff, and almost no advertising, but I had to learn a lot of things on my own.)

 But if you need more help on the inbound marketing side of things and you need more help and training in creating that content, testing your Calls-to-Action, measuring everything you do in that regard, and getting detailed reports on your marketing efforts, the extra money for HubSpot could be justified.